Toyota Land Cruiser Prado: Third generation (J120; 2002)

 In August 2004, the 3RZ-FE engine was replaced by the 2694 cc 2TR-FE engine and in July of the same year, the 5VZ-FE engine was replaced by the 3955 cc V6 1GR-FE engine with a 5-speed automatic transmission available in late 2005.

-In North America, this model is known as the Lexus GX 470 with the 4663 cc V8 2UZ-FE engine.
+North America never received the Prado nameplate but it was sold as the Lexus GX 470 with the 4663 cc V8 2UZ-FE engine and full time four wheel drive.

 Diesel models have had the 1KZ-TE turbocharged diesel engine with maximum output rating at 96 kW as well as the 5L-E natural aspirated diesel engine rated at 70 kW.
-In November 2006, Toyota introduced the 1KD-FTV turbocharged diesel (D-4D engine to meet Euro IV emission standards.
+In November 2006, Toyota introduced the 1KD-FTV turbocharged diesel D-4D engine to meet Euro IV emission standards.
 This engine delivers 127 kW of power and 410 Nm of torque.
 The upgrade to the D-4D engine was also matched with transmission upgrades to the diesel range, with the 5-speed automatic and 6-speed manual transmissions added in line with the petrol powered range.
 From August 2007 the Prado received several equipment and safety upgrades.
 The car has won 3 awards for the best performance from an SUV-type vehicle in Australia and the US.

 The 120-series Land Cruiser Prado shares the same suspension parts as the Hilux Surf/4Runner and FJ Cruiser from the same years.

-There is a shorter three-door version of the 120-series, with a 125-code instead of 120.
+There is a shorter three-door version referred to as the J125.
 Engines and most features are the same; just the 1KZ-TE was only available in the five-door version.
 The three-door model features only two seat rows.
 The fuel tank is limited to 87 L, with no sub-fuel-tank system available.

-For model year 2007 on Japanese models only, G-BOOK, a subscription telematics service, is offered as an option.
+In 2007 on Japanese models only, G-BOOK, a subscription telematics service, was offered as an option.